 Acne is a skin problem that is usually difficult to deal with and it can also be painful, persistent, and outright ugly.
 For different people, acne hits differently.
 There are certain people that only experience minor breakouts that occur periodically, while other people experience severe acne breakouts such as cystic acne, which is very difficult to get rid of because cystic acne tends to leave unsightly scars.
 Severe acne breakouts are often quite difficult to treat and may require prescriptions from a dermatologist or a medical professional.

-It is not likely that anything other than medication will effective in treating acne, but wet shaving can still help to provide a good way of maintaining a healthy skin.
+It is not likely that anything other than medication will be effective in treating acne.
+But wet shaving can still help to provide a good way of maintaining healthy skin.
 When you manage your skin properly, it is only natural that your face begins to look and even feel fresh and healthy.

 Now regardless of your age or how severe your acne turns out to be, trying to shave an acne-prone skin can be really frustrating.
 But not to worry, in this article, we have taken out time to provide you with some essential tips on how to handle shaving with acne.
 Do you want to know how wet shaving can reduce acne?
 Do you need tips on how to go about it and other methods to apply?
 Don’t look too far, instead just follow closely-the rest of this article.

 Before you begin to shave, the are some steps or procedures that you should carry out.
 Not only will they help make shaving easier, but it will be more effective.